Skip to content

 This mountain range rising to over 2,000 meters is one of the Caribbean’s premier birding destinations, home to endemic species found nowhere else on Earth.
 The Hispaniolan crossbill, white-winged warbler, and La Selle thrush draw serious birders from around the world.

-The sierra’s varied elevations create distinct life zones, from dry lowland forest through broadleaf humid forest to highland pine.
-The access road passes through small mountain communities where life moves at a different pace than the coast.
+The Sierra’s varied elevations create distinct life zones, from dry lowland forest through broadleaf humid forest to highland pine.
+The access road passes through small mountain communities where life moves at a different pace than on the coast.

 Birding tours typically depart before dawn to catch peak activity.
 The area also offers hiking and opportunities to visit coffee farms in the cooler highlands.